imrafaelmerino/json-values/README.md

 b = { "b": {"a":1, "b":2, "c": [{"a":1, "b":[1]  }, {"b":2}] } }
 c = { "b": {"a":1, "b":2, "c": [{"b":2}] } }

-//the json object associated to the key "b", are different a.intersection(b,LIST) == JsObj.empty() a.intersection(b,SET) == JsObj.empty()
+//the json object associated with the key "b", are different a.intersection(b,LIST) == JsObj.empty() a.intersection(b,SET) == JsObj.empty()
 a.intersection(b,MULTISET) == JsObj.empty()

-//the intersection is applied recursively between the json objects associated to the key "b" a.intersection_(b,LIST) == b a.intersection_(b,SET) == c a.intersection_(b,MULTISET) == c
+//the intersection is applied recursively between the json objects associated with the key "b" a.intersection_(b,LIST) == b a.intersection_(b,SET) == c a.intersection_(b,MULTISET) == c